 How long we keep your personal data

-We'll keep your information for as long as it is needed and in accordance with our retention schedule requirements and when we no longer have a need to keep it, we will delete or destroy it securely - see our Service Privacy Notices for more details.
+We'll keep your information for as long as it is needed and in accordance with our retention schedule requirements and when we no longer have a need to keep it, we will delete or destroy it securely.
+You can find details about this in our Service Privacy Notices and also in our Council retention schedule.

 Data sharing